-What is a Dental Crown?
+What Is a Dental Crown?

 It can be made from many different materials, such as porcelain, metal, or a combination of both.
 It is used for several different situations:

-- when a tooth is so badly broken down that a filling will not suffice
+- When a tooth is so badly broken down that a filling will not suffice

-- to help protect the tooth from breaking after a root canal
+- To help protect the tooth from breaking after a root canal

-- to cover a natural tooth or an implant
+- To cover a natural tooth or an implant

-- strictly cosmetic purposes, to make teeth look and align better instead of having to go through the expense and procedure of having veneers placed
+- Strictly cosmetic purposes, to make teeth look and align better instead of having to go through the expense and procedure of having veneers placed

 The primary reason for a crown is to restore a broken-down tooth.
 Sometimes a filling just won’t get the job done correctly.
 When more than 50% to 75% of the tooth is damaged, a crown is indicated, rather than a filling.
 Crowns can be made of many different materials, such porcelain, metal, or a combination of porcelain and metal.